bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Taylor_Geoffrey/">Geoffrey Taylor</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ford/">William Kingdon Clifford</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ford/">Lester Randolph Ford</a>
-: An English mathematician who studied non-euclidean geometry arguing that energy and matter are simply different types of curvature of space.
-He introduced what is now called a Clifford algebra which generalises Grassmann's exterior algebra.
+: An American mathematician who lectured for several years in Edinburgh before moving back to the USA.
+He wrote some important text-books and is best known for his contributions to the "Mathematical Association of America" and the "American Mathematical Monthly".

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bieberbach/">Ludwig Georg Elias Moses Bieberbach</a>
 : A German mathematician best known for his conjecture on holomorphic functions.
 He was an enthusuastic supporter of the Nazis.